 The next Pop Up Coffee shop is this Tuesday 11th April, 8:45 – 11:30am, in aid of The Feeding Project, Vellore India.

 This is run by a charity that works with the poorest people in India.
 It offers hot food to elders, who would otherwise go hungry.

 The Pop Up Shop takes place at the Methodist Church from 8:45- 11:30am.
 Come & enjoy cakes, croissants, filter coffee & tea (fair trade of course) and help raise funds for The Feeding Project, Vellore.

-The monthly Little Rose Pub Quiz will take place this Friday 3rd February from 8pm and this month it’s raising money for Guide Dogs for the Blind.
-Teams of any number up to a maximum of six can take part, entry is £10 per team with great prizes.
+The monthly Little Rose Pub Quiz now takes place on the last Friday of every month.
+So the next quiz will take place this Friday 31st March from 8pm.
+Teams of any number up to a maximum of six can take part, entry is £10 per team with all the entry fees given out as cash prizes.
 First Question asked at 8pm.
 Just turn up on the night or book in advance.
-The quiz takes place on the first Friday of every month.
-It’s great fun with a good number of all local teams taking part each month.
+We can also make up teams from whoever turns up on the night.
+The quiz now takes place on the last Friday of every month.
+It’s great fun with a good number of all local teams taking part.
+There’s 6 rounds covering many topics including a picture round.
 The quiz finishes around 10pm with a break halfway through.

 ( from The Village Shop or at the door).